 - stress on family members and relationships

-As an added risk, drug shortages have significant repercussions for patients who have controlled their seizures with the help of pharmaceuticals.
-These patients may not achieve the same control with a different medication (in the case of AED substitution) or when they resume their regular AED (if it becomes available again).
+As an added risk, people may not achieve the same seizure control with a different medication or when they resume their regular anti-seizure drug.

 The current situation

 The current approach to drug shortages in Canada relies on voluntary notification by pharmaceutical companies on a website, drugshortages.ca, with the hope that this will help the health care system react to the shortage.

 Information about drug shortages may be posted late or or not at all, and notices often sit on the website with little effect because the information does not get out to the doctors, nurses and patients who need to know.